Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Additional Results

 \paragraph{CBS scores per Entity Type.} Figure~\ref{fig:cbs-camellia-co} shows the CBS per entity-type achieved by LLMs when tested on the culturally-grounded contexts.
 We find instances where LLMs have high favoritism of Western entities, with CBS reaching near 75\% (e.g., authors in \texttt{vi} and \texttt{ja}).
 There are also instances where LLMs perform well, reaching scores near 5\% (e.g., food entities in \texttt{zh}, and \texttt{ur}).

-\paragraph{CBS scores when testing in English.} Figure~\ref{fig:cbs-camellia-co-english} shows the average CBS achieved by each model on the culturally-grounded contexts in \texttt{Camellia} when tested on the English translations for each culture.
+\paragraph{CBS scores when testing in English.} Figure~\ref{fig:cbs-camellia-co-english} shows the average CBS achieved by each model on the culturally-grounded contexts in \texttt{Camellia} when tested on the English translations.
 Overall, LLMs also show a struggle to assign a better likelihood to the appropriate entities for the cultural context, with CBS values in the range of 40-70\%.
-The larger models (Llama3.3-70b and Qwen2.5-72b) perform better than smaller-sized models (Aya-expanse-32b and Gemma3-27b), suggesting that scaling can improve performance on this task.
 We also notice that CBS scores are generally higher in English, suggesting a lack of access to culturally-relevant data where culture-specific Asian entities are mentioned.

+\paragraph{Tokenization Analysis.} The languages we study in Camellia span a wide range of writing systems.
+Chinese is written using a logographic script.
+Japanese combines logographic characters (Kanji) with two syllabaries (Hiragana and Katakana).
+Korean uses Hangul, an alphabet arranged into block-like characters.
+In contrast, the remaining languages use alphabetic systems, including Perso-Arabic script for Urdu, Brahmic scripts for Indian languages.
+The way these langauges are tokenized varies from one model to another.

+To study the impact of tokenization differences across different models, we analyze the relationship between model performance and the coverage of each language’s script within the tokenizer vocabulary.
+Specifically, for each model, we compute the percentage of tokens in its vocabulary containing at least one character from the script.
+We identify script-specific characters using their Unicode ranges (e.g., \texttt{\textbackslash u4E00}-\texttt{\textbackslash u9FFF} for Chinese, \texttt{\textbackslash u1100}–\texttt{\textbackslash u11FF} for Hangul, etc.).
+For Vietnamese, which uses the Latin alphabet with diacritical marks, we specifically count tokens containing such Vietnamese-specific markers (e.g., \texttt{ă}, \texttt{â}, \texttt{ê}, \texttt{ô}, \texttt{à}, \texttt{á}, \texttt{ả}, \texttt{ã}, etc.), ensuring we reflect tokens containing Vietnamese-specific characters rather than generic Latin script.

+Figure~\ref{fig:script-analysis} presents the CBS results for Llama-3.3-70B and Qwen-2.5-72B on all languages, plotted against each model’s tokenizer script coverage.
+Overall, we observe that higher script coverage in a tokenizer tends to yield better performance (i.e., lower CBS).
+This trend is especially clear for Chinese, Japanese, and Korean, where Qwen outperforms Llama, consistent with Qwen’s stronger coverage of these scripts.
+In contrast, for Hindi, Marathi, Urdu, and Vietnamese, the pattern reverses: Llama performs better, reflecting its better coverage of the scripts of these languages.
+As noted in prior studies \cite{foroutan2025parity}, tokenization algorithms such as BBPE are trained on corpora with imbalanced language and script representation, which can place languages with underrepresented scripts at a disadvantage.